hummingbot/hummingbot-site/docs/academy-content/posts/using-dydx-v4-with-hummingbot/index.md

 ### Get dYdX Chain Address

-- After connecting, locate your **dYdX Chain Address** in the wallet connection settings.
+After connecting, locate your **dYdX Chain Address** in the wallet connection settings.
 Copy this address and store it securely for future reference.

    [![image](9.png)](9.png)

-### Get Secret Passphrase
+### Get dYdX Secret Phrase

-- To export your secret passphrase, go to the wallet connection settings dropdown and click **"Export Secret Phrase"**.
+To export your secret passphrase, go to the wallet connection settings dropdown and click **"Export Secret Phrase"**.

    [![image](10.png)](10.png)

-- A window will appear.
+A window will appear.
 Check the box to confirm that you understand the risks.
 There may be a short delay before the export button becomes available.

    [![image](11.png)](11.png)

-- Once available, copy the secret phrase and store it safely.
+Once available, copy the secret phrase and store it safely in a secure location.
 You will need this phrase later to connect to Hummingbot.

-## Connect Hummingbot to dYdX
+## Using dYdX with Hummingbot Client

-At present, there are some dependency issues when installing Hummingbot for dYdX, which requires a few additional steps due to software conflicts.
+!!! note "Special dYdX Build"
+    Currently, there are dependency conflicts between the dYdX v4 connector and the other Hummingbot exchange connectors.
+For this reason, we maintain a dedicated build of Hummingbot that is optimized for use with dYdX v4.
 Below are simplified instructions to get you set up quickly, whether you're using Docker or Source.

-*Note: This method covers the standalone version (CLI) of Hummingbot.
-If you prefer to use the Dashboard to launch instances, you can skip this section and go to the Dashboard guide.*
+Below, we show you how to add your dYdX credentials to the command-line Hummingbot client.
+If you prefer to use dYdX v4 with the new Hummingbot Dashboard, go to [Using dYdX with Dashboard](#using-dydx-with-dashboard).

 ### Docker Setup